trang-nguyenn/Algorithms/Trie/212-word-search-ii.md

                     dfs(S+[val], x,y, visited|{(x,y)})
 ```

 We know that when we move to a new location of the box, we move to a new Trie() node, `implying that this data (location of the Trie() node) is varying with our looping`.
-So we need `an additional variable` inside the dfs loop.
+Since no other variable in the dfs loop can represent this location, we need `an additional variable` inside the dfs loop.
 It also becomes clearer on the termination condition and how to construct the Trie() attributes when we throw in this `node` variable.

 ```python
         def dfs(S,x,y, visited, node):